 - 1. Removal of all or part of the breast for medical necessity; - 2.
-Reconstruction of the breast on which the mastectomy was performed; - Surgery and reconstruction of the other breast for a symmetrical appearance; - 4.
+Reconstruction of the breast on which the mastectomy was performed; - 3.
+Surgery and reconstruction of the other breast for a symmetrical appearance; - 4.
 Treatment of physical complications of all stages of mastectomy including lymphedemas; and - 5.
 Prostheses and mastectomy bras.

 These benefits will be provided subject to the same deductibles and coinsurance applicable to other medical and surgical benefits provided under this Plan Booklet and Benefits Document.
-The deductibles and coinsurance for the Standard PPO Option are found in Section 1 of this Plan Booklet and Benefits Document, and the deductibles and coinsurance for the Health Investor PPO Option are found Section 2 of this Plan Booklet and Benefits Document.
+The deductibles and coinsurance for the Standard HMO Option and the HDHP Option are found in Section 1 of this Plan Booklet and Benefits Document.